brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

-# SQLite batch connection support preview 2020-01
+# SQLite crypto connection core preview 2020-XX-XX

+based on: sqlite-batch-connection-support-preview-2020-01

 **Author:** Christopher J. Brody <mailto:chris.brody+brodybits@gmail.com>

 **LICENSE:** MIT with commercial license option

-Low-level SQLite connection library for C, C++, Objective-C, and Java
+Low-level SQLite connection library for C, C++, Objective-C, and Java, with API enhancements to support use of crypto keys

+XXX TODO TEST use of `sqlite3_key` function

 to support SQLite batch processing in higher-level app frameworks such as Apache Cordova